pydata/xarray/doc/io.rst

-is a binary file format for self-described datasets that originated in the geosciences. xarray is based on the netCDF data model, so netCDF files on disk directly correspond to :py:class:`Dataset` objects (more accurately, a group in a netCDF file directly corresponds to a to :py:class:`Dataset` object.
+is a binary file format for self-described datasets that originated in the geosciences. xarray is based on the netCDF data model, so netCDF files on disk directly correspond to :py:class:`Dataset` objects (more accurately, a group in a netCDF file directly corresponds to a :py:class:`Dataset` object.
 See :ref:`io.netcdf_groups` for more.)

 NetCDF is supported on almost all platforms, and parsers exist